-Pottery Barn Kids – Visit Pottery Barn Kids each week for Story Time and earn a free book when you’ve read 8 books from their summer reading list before July 31 .
+Pottery Barn Kids – Visit Pottery Barn Kids each week for Story Time and earn a free book receive a special gift after you’ve attended five Story Times.

 Your local library.
-Last, but certainly not least!
 Check with your local public library for children’s summer reading programs.
 Many libraries offer free kids summer reading programs that reward kids for reading with free books and prizes.
-They also hold free reading-themed activities!
+They also hold free reading-themed activities throughout the summer!

 Years from now, it’s unlikely they’ll remember the book they earned or the prize they won for participating in a summer reading program.
 But hopefully, they’ll remember the joy they got from exploring the world through the written word.